imsweb/staging-client-java/README.md

 Schemas represent sets of specific staging instructions.
 Determining the schema to use for staging is based on primary site, histology and sometimes additional discrimator values.
 Schemas include the following information:

-- unique identifier (i.e. "prostate")
+- schema identifier (i.e. "prostate")
 - algorithm identifier (i.e. "cs")
 - algorithm version (i.e. "02.05.50")
 - name